Hobby farm: United Kingdom

-Even though each type of pleasure farm may be clearly seen by its owner as a non-profit enterprise, lifestyle farmers claim great satisfaction in making the land productive enough to cover the cost of feeding the livestock and giving some high-quality additions to the household menu, from fruit and vegetables to meat and eggs.

-Willy Newlands, author of Hobby Farm (Souvenir Press, London, 2006), says: “Hobby agriculture covers a wide spectrum, from backyard eggs-and-jam to large areas of grazing land.
-The main planks on which a definition can be made are money and labour: the hobby farmer’s income is largely made from off-farm work and the holding does not employ full-time labour.
+Willy Newlands, author of Hobby Farm (Souvenir Press, London, 2006), says: "Hobby agriculture covers a wide spectrum, from backyard eggs-and-jam to large areas of grazing land.
+The main planks on which a definition can be made are money and labour: the hobby farmer's income is largely made from off-farm work and the holding does not employ full-time labour.

-“There is a blurred line between the smallholder/crofter and the hobby farmer, although my own definition would be ‘a smallholder tries to make money on his land, a hobby farmer spends money on his land.’
+"There is a blurred line between the smallholder/crofter and the hobby farmer, although my own definition would be 'a smallholder tries to make money on his land, a hobby farmer spends money on his land.'
 Mainly, it’s a matter of attitude.
-The nouveau farmer is, above all, enjoying himself.”
+The nouveau farmer is, above all, enjoying himself."

 United States

 In the U.S., a high proportion of farms might be classed as hobby farms.
 In 2007, over 40% of farms reported less than $2500 in income and over 10% of farms had less than 10 acres of land.
 Over 50% of primary farm operators reported that their main income was a job outside of their farm; although, this figure includes some farm operators who do not personally participate in farming and some quite large and productive farms.

 In the US, as farms grow in size, older farms become less economically viable.
 Some are purchased and most of the land is combined with larger nearby farms, however, the large farm has little use for the buildings.
 These can be sold off with only a building lot of real estate, but are much more saleable if a modest area, 5 to 15 acres (20,000 to 60,000 m²) is sold along with them.
-These are usually snapped up quickly by people with well-paying city jobs who wish to live in the country, or retirees, who wish to be active as part-time farmers.

 Some, especially in developed areas, are used as truck gardens, with their own produce stands, or a regular stall in a local farmer's market.